josefwijaya/intergallactic/docs/source/_build/html/_sources/intergallactic.rst.txt

   const Intergallactic = require('intergallactic');
   const intergallactic = new Intergallactic({ 'http://localhost:1337', protocol: 'jsonrpc' });

-Upon instantiating Intergallactic, it will expose main modules to interract with gallactic blockchain node such as following:
+Upon instantiating Intergallactic, it will return main modules to interract with gallactic blockchain node such as following:

 - account
+- gltc
+- Txn
+- Contract
+- utils

 account
 -------